ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 The `-Wl,-z,noexecstack` option tells the linker to mark the corresponding program segment as non-executable which enables the OS to configure memory access rights correctly when the program executable is loaded into memory.

-However, some language-level programming constructs, such as taking the address of a nested function (a GNU C extension to ISO standard C) requires special compiler handling which may prevent the linker from marking stack segments correctly as non-executable[^5].
+However, some language-level programming constructs, such as taking the address of a nested function (a GNU C extension to ISO standard C) requires special compiler handling which may prevent the linker from marking stack segments correctly as non-executable[^gcc-trampolines].

 Consequently the `-Wl,-z,noexecstack` option works best when combined with appropriate warning flags (`-Wtrampolines` where available) that indicate whether language constructs interfere with stack virtual memory protection.